 What is Gas pain?

-Gas means swallowing too much air into the stomach, which gets accumulated in the digestive system and tends to cause pain in little infants.
+Gas is swallowing too much air into the stomach, which gets accumulated in the digestive system and tends to cause pain in little infants.
 So when your baby expels lots of gas or hiccups and looks like he is a little bit better afterward, then your baby is a victim of gas pains and its troubles.

 When Do Babies Outgrow Gas Pains?

 You can start expecting gas pains few weeks after the birth of your baby.
 Gas will prove to be a lot of trouble for both you and your infant, but by the time they are older, between 4 and 5 months, your baby will definitely outgrow gas.

 But in some babies, gas tends to hang around a while longer.
 Babies have gas because their digestive system is immature, and they swallow unwanted air during feeding.
 Gas in some infants could also be due to bad reactions in food their mothers take in (diet) or a particular formula.
 Below are some signs that show your baby has gas.